mdgriffin/Design-Patterns/README.md

 # Design Patterns Project

-This application allows users to order coffee from the comfort of their desks and then be notified when the coffee is ready for collection from of the coffee machines.
+This application allows users to order coffee from the comfort of their desks and then be notified when the coffee is ready for collection from one of the coffee machines.

 ## Patterns